The following guide is updated as of 2020. If you have any more updated information, kindly, let me know and I will update it accordingly.

 Once, I entered Israel with stamps and visas from UAE, Lebanon, Iraq, Oman and Iran and nothing happened.

-However, some travelers have reported different experiences.
 Read more about it: Avoid Israeli stamps – FAQ.

-At all the borders, there will be taxis waiting for you.
-At the Wadi Araba / Yitzhak Rabin border, you are not allowed to go to Aqaba City by foot (3km).
 They claim it’s a military road but, in my opinion, they just say that, so you are forced to take a taxi.

 Normally, the taxi fares are set at all the borders and you should find a signboard, saying the price of each destination, including Wadi Rum, Petra and places like that.

-However, one piece of advice: border taxi fares are fairly expensive.
+Travel tip: border taxi fares are fairly expensive.
 If you are on a budget, you should take a taxi to the nearest city and take a bus from there.

-According to two different travelers, it’s possible today to pay by credit or debit card at the different borders, at least at both Allenby and Wadi Araba borders.
+According to two different travelers, it’s possible today to pay by credit or debit card at different borders, at least at both Allenby and Wadi Araba borders.

 For crossing from Israel to Jordan (and vice-versa) there are three open borders.